This page sets out some of the principal forms of fraud and ways that firms can mitigate risk.

 Do not allow third parties to remotely access your systems.

-A fraudster contacts you by email or phone, claiming to the client to advise you that they have changed their banking details.
+A fraudster contacts you by email or phone, claiming to be the client to advise you that they have changed their banking details.

 Payment is then made to that account.